aleixop/mtags_snakemake/README.md

 #### With manual installation

 Load all the [required software](#manual-installation) or make sure that paths for software are exported and run this code from the root of the project (where the `Snakefile` is located).
-You must write the number of threads you want to use:
+You can write the number of threads you want to use with `--cores`:

 ```
 snakemake --cores <threads>